Hometutorials

 - name: install apache2

-ansible-playbook apache.yml --ask-sudo-pass
+ansible-playbook apache.yml --ask-become-pass

-Configuring Apache Modules
+Configuring Apache modules

-1. Open apache.yml for editing
+1. Open apache.yml:

 nano apache.yml